Why are the "last trumpet" and the "seventh trumpet" not the same trumpet?

 Ted’s Response:

 Before I answer your questions, I need to tell you a few things.
-First of all, as you may or may not know, Jesus' death, burial, and resurrection, as well as the Holy Spirit's appearance at Pentecost, revolve around the four Spring Jewish festivals and holy days.
-Thus, Jesus' second coming is expected to revolve around the three Fall Jewish festivals and holy days.
+First of all, as you may or may not know, Jesus' death, burial, and resurrection, as well as the Holy Spirit's appearance at Pentecost, revolve around the four Hebraic Spring festivals and holy days.
+Thus, Jesus' second coming is expected to revolve around the three Hebraic Fall festivals and holy days.
 In case you have not read about this at my website, you might be interested in reading Chapter 4 and Chapter 5 of my online Bible overview

-I believe that once the Seventh Seal is opened, a year of God's wrath will ensue (see The Seventh Year), poured out upon the earth in the form of the trumpet judgments.
-Then, immediately before the Seventh Trumpet is blown, at the end of the 70th Week, Jesus will return to earth to rule and reign as its King.
+This initial wave of God's wrath will be "blown" out upon the earth in the form of the Trumpet Judgments.
+Then, in conjunction with the blowing of the Seventh Trumpet at the end of the 70th Week, Jesus will return to earth to rule and reign as its King (Zechariah 14:9)—with a second wave of wrath yet to transpire, after His return, during the Bowl Judgments.
 The Seventh Trumpet actually will be the Great Trumpet of Yom Kippur (Leviticus 25:9; Isaiah 18:3, 27:13; Zechariah 9:14; Revelation 11:15).
+The "dead" in Revelation 11:18 may be believers in the true Messiah before the time of Jesus, or those killed during the seven Trumpet Judgments, or maybe both, who will be resurrected at that time.

 Return to Email Questions and Ted’s Responses